 open

-Maccioni, S., Ghiringhelli, C. (2022).
-Can you unlearn?
+Maccioni, S., Ghiringhelli, C., Datteri, E. (2024).
+Can people unlearn?
 A reflection on the conceptual and cognitive foundations of organization systems theory.
-Intervento presentato a: SILFS - Postgraduate Conference on Logic and Philosophy of Science, Università Milano-Bicocca, Milano, Italia.
+In Current Topics in Logic and the Philosophy of Science.
+Papers from SILFS 2022 postgraduate conference.

 File in questo prodotto: